You Won't See Me: Anne Murray version

 In 1974, "You Won't See Me" became a big hit for Anne Murray, reaching number 8 on the Billboard Hot 100 and number 1 on the Billboard Easy Listening chart.
 Lennon is said to have told Murray that her version of "You Won't See Me" was one of his favourite Beatles covers.
+Murray also performed the song with the rock band Chicago on their 1974 TV special "Meanwhile Back in the Rockies."

 Murray later re-recorded the song as a duet with Shelby Lynne as part of her 2007 Duets: Friends & Legends album.
-A self-confessed Beatles fanatic, Murray covered several other songs of theirs as singles, including "Day Tripper" and "I'm Happy Just to Dance with You".
+A self-professed Beatles fanatic, Murray covered several other songs of theirs as singles, including "Day Tripper" and "I'm Happy Just to Dance with You".
 The soulful backing vocals were devised by Murray's backup singer, Diane Brooks, and the bass line was devised by her bass player, Skip Beckwith.